robfatland/ops/friction/README.md

 I'd like to get to V10 boulder problems.

+Additional for the gym: Levers and other bar variants; road cardio; swimming and rowing.
+Mitbo has great ideas in a 'training w/out climbing' video.
+Some activation choices like climbing the stairs, commute to the bus by bike.
+Free weight work.

 ### how many calories in a dove milk chocolate?

 Answer: 30.
 So I just had 120 calories.
+Worth it.

 ### useful ideas